Skip to main content

 Overview

-Filters are at the core of Relevic’s personalization capabilities, enabling you to target specific audience segments and tailor website content to their preferences, behavior, location, and more.
+Filters are at the core of Relevic’s personalization capabilities.
+They enable you to target specific audience segments and tailor website content to their preferences, behavior, location, and more.
 In this guide, we’ll cover all the filters available in Relevic and provide examples of how to use them effectively in your campaigns.

 Available Filters in Relevic